 The "Calibration Dates" mode gives you control over how you would like to have calibration date data portrayed.
-Choosing () to accept allows you to toggle between last calibration date and calibration date due display screens.
+Choosing (a) to accept allows you to toggle between last calibration date and calibration date due display screens.
 Calibration data screens are displayed during the Gas Reading Mode.

-Log Data On Alarm Only No E to Change Allow Manual Pause/Resume In Field No E to Change Data Logging Interval 1 Sec E to Change
+Log Data On Alarm Only

+Allow Manual Pause/Resume In Field

+Data Logging Interval

+1 Sec